IndomieGorengSatu/Mie/README.md

-## How do you steal a coat?
-You jacket.
+## Chances are if you' ve seen one shopping center, you've seen a mall.